githubteacher/dev-nov-02/githubteacher-tampa.md

    - Eat outside, feed the fish / :duck:
  - Thai Restaurant on Sunset Blvd (Clearwater)
  - Greek Coffee shop on the docks

+## Places to Visit
+ - The Sponge Docks :greece: